gromacs/gromacs/docs/user-guide/mdp-options.rst

       the vector connecting the COM of the third group to the COM of the fourth group.

+   .. mdp-value:: dihedral

+      Pull along a dihedral angle defined by six groups.
+These pairwise define three vectors: the vector connecting the COM of group 1 to the COM of group 2, the COM of group 3 to the COM of group 4, and the COM of group 5 to the COM group 6.
+The dihedral angle is then defined as the angle between two planes: the plane spanned by the the two first vectors and the plane spanned the two last vectors.

 .. mdp:: pull-coord1-groups

    The group indices on which this pull coordinate will operate.